abpframework/abp/docs/en/Community-Articles/2022-11-22-gRPC-JSON-Transcoding/POST.md

 }
 ```

 * Here, we've defined the `bookstore.proto` file.
-You can thought this file as a contract that the server and client agreed on.
+You can consider this file as a contract that the server and client have agreed on.
 * An important point here, we've imported the `google/api/annotations.proto` (we added this file under the **google/api** folder in the previous section) and by using the `google.api.http` we are exposing this gRPC service (with the specified URL).
 * So, when we run the application we can send a request to that endpoint and see the result.
 * Thanks to JSON Transcoding, we don't need to use any other tools to test our gRPC services anymore!